artmg/lubuild/help/configure/write-Distro-to-flash.md

 If you get errors such as _isolinux.bin missing or corrupt_ then perhaps you tried to write a Disk image to a Partition?

+### about memtest

+Note that the install media for most Ubuntu distros includes the memtest86+ memory test utility, however it is **not** UEFI-compatible, and will not be available when you boot dfirectly from a GPT partition.
+It will only appear when you boot from a device's BIOS-compatible partition table using legacy boot, and you may also need to hold SHIFT to ensure that the menu appears.

 ## Raspberry Pi ##